Income Tax Notices

 • Secure & SafeSecure & Safe

-Updated on: 27 Mar, 2024 05:06 PM
+Updated on: 16 Sep, 2024 03:41 PM

-Notice for income tax demand notice under section 156 of Income Tax act is a notice issued by the Assessing Officer when any tax, interest, penalty, fine, or any other sum is payable by the assessee as a result of any order passed under the Income Tax Act.
+Notice for income tax demand notice under section 156 of the Income Tax Act is a notice issued by the Assessing Officer when any tax, interest, penalty, fine, or any other sum is payable by the assessee as a result of any order passed under the Income Tax Act.
 The notice specifies the amount and the due date of payment, which is usually 30 days from the receipt of the notice.

-How to respond to an Outstanding Demand Notice?
+How to Respond to an Outstanding Demand Notice?

 Four options are available for a taxpayer to respond against an outstanding income tax demand notice.
 Given below are the options: